Spatially homogeneous teleparallel spacetimes with four-dimensional groups of motions: Vector product representation of the Lorentz algebra

 showing that they resemble the vector product of complex vectors \(\vec{j} + i\vec{k} \in \mathbb{C}^3\).
 In the following, however, it will turn out to be simpler to treat them as pairs of real vectors.
 In order to understand the coordinate freedom given by conjugacy classes of Lie algebra homomorphisms, it is further helpful to calculate the adjoint group representation.
 For this purpose, let \(\vec{n}\) be a unit vector.
 By direct calculation one finds

 Note that this transformation leaves the Killing form

 invariant by construction.
 In addition, one finds that also the bilinear form

 is invariant.
 This allows us to classify the orbits of this action, which will turn out to be useful later.
-First note that under rotations, the lengths \(\|\vec{j}\|, \|\vec{k}\| \in [0, \infty)\) as well as the angle \(\sphericalangle(\vec{j}, \vec{k}) \in [0, \pi]\), where the latter can conveniently be expressed by its cosine.
-Any orbit under rotations is uniquely expressed by these three quantities.
+First note that rotations preserve the lengths \(\|\vec{j}\|, \|\vec{k}\| \in [0, \infty)\) as well as the angle \(\sphericalangle(\vec{j}, \vec{k}) \in [0, \pi]\), where the latter can conveniently be expressed by its cosine.
+Any orbit under rotations is uniquely expressed by these three quantities, or by the length(s) only if at least one of the two vectors is the zero vector.
 If one considers boosts, only the combinations

 are preserved.
 One then finds the following orbits: \begin{enumerate} \item The orbit of the zero element \(\vec{j} = \vec{k} = 0\) has \(S = D = 0\) and contains only this element. \item There exists a second orbit with \(S = D = 0\) given by \(\|\vec{j}\| = \|\vec{k}\| > 0\) and \(\vec{j} \perp \vec{k}\).
 Boosts act by rescaling both vectors with a common factor. \item For any positive number \(c > 0\) there exists an orbit generated by the element \(\|\vec{j}\| = c\) and \(\vec{k} = 0\).
-The elements of this orbit have \(D = c^2 > 0\) and \(S = 0\) and consist of those pairs of vectors for which \(\vec{j} \perp \vec{k}\) and \(\|\vec{j}\|^2 = \|\vec{k}\|^2 + c^2\). \item Similarly to the previous case, there exists another orbit for any positive number \(c > 0\), which is generated by the element \(\|\vec{k}\| = c\) and \(\vec{k} = 0\).
+The elements of this orbit have \(D = c^2 > 0\) and \(S = 0\) and consist of those pairs of vectors for which \(\vec{j} \perp \vec{k}\) and \(\|\vec{j}\|^2 = \|\vec{k}\|^2 + c^2\). \item Similarly to the previous case, there exists another orbit for any positive number \(c > 0\), which is generated by the element \(\|\vec{k}\| = c\) and \(\vec{j} = 0\).
 In this case one has \(D = -c^2 < 0\) and \(S = 0\).
 The elements of this orbit are those pairs of vectors for which \(\vec{j} \perp \vec{k}\) and \(\|\vec{k}\|^2 = \|\vec{j}\|^2 + c^2\). \item For any pair \(a, b > 0\) of positive numbers there exists the orbit of the element \(\|\vec{j}\| = a\) and \(\|\vec{k}\| = b\) with \(\sphericalangle(\vec{j}, \vec{k}) = 0\).
 This orbit has \(D = a^2 - b^2\) and \(S = ab\).
 It can be parametrized by \(C = \cos\sphericalangle(\vec{j}, \vec{k}) \in (0, 1]\) and one has

 In particular, one has